What does apposta mean in Italian?

-If you want to learn what the Italian word apposta means, and how to use it correctly, you’re in the right place!
+If you want to learn what the Italian word apposta means and how to use it correctly, keep on reading.

 Scusa, non l’ho fatto apposta.